brickbazooka9/Entrepreneur_CW1/README.md

 -->

-At Entrepreneurs, our legal structure is designed to support our ambitious vision while ensuring flexibility, scalability, and investor confidence.
+At ScuderiaEstate, our legal structure is designed to support our ambitious vision while ensuring flexibility, scalability, and investor confidence.
 We have strategically chosen to establish our **headquarters in London, United Kingdom**, positioning ourselves at the heart of one of the world’s most dynamic real estate markets.
 This proximity to London’s thriving property ecosystem—coupled with its status as a global financial hub—enables us to tap into cutting-edge market trends, attract top talent, and forge partnerships that drive our mission forward.

 #### Current Structure: Private Limited Liability Company (UK)